 There are three ways to replace a myki card:

 The easiest way to replace your lost or stolen myki card is in person at a PTV Hub.
-You can also replace an expired, damaged or defective myki in person at a PTV Hub, or at a premium metropolitan station or staffed V/Line station inside the myki boundary.
+You can also replace an expired, damaged or defective myki in person at a PTV Hub.

 If you apply online or over the phone, we’ll send you a new myki card within 10 business days of receiving your replacement request.
 We'll preload it with the remaining balance from your old card.
 If you need to travel in the meantime, buy a new myki card and top up with myki Money or a myki Pass.

 Lost or stolen myki

 If your registered myki is lost or stolen, let us know as soon as possible.
 Your balance is protected from the time you tell us your card is lost or stolen.
 We’ll block your card and arrange a replacement myki.

 You can report your registered myki card as lost or stolen by:

 We can’t replace unregistered myki cards.
 Buy a new myki and top up with myki Money or a myki Pass.